München Hauptbahnhof

 München Hauptbahnhof or Munich Central Station is the main railway station in the city of Munich, Germany.
 It is one of the three stations with long-distance services in Munich, the others being Munich East station (München Ost) and Munich-Pasing station (München-Pasing).
-München Hauptbahnhof sees about 450,000 passengers a day, which puts it on par with other large stations in Germany, such as Hamburg Hauptbahnhof and Frankfurt (Main) Hauptbahnhof.
+München Hauptbahnhof caters to about 450,000 passengers a day, which puts it on par with other large stations in Germany, such as Hamburg Hauptbahnhof and Frankfurt (Main) Hauptbahnhof.
 It is classified by Deutsche Bahn as a category 1 station, one of 21 in Germany and two in Munich, the other being München Ost.
 The mainline station is a terminal station with 32 platforms.
 The subterranean S-Bahn with 2 platforms and U-Bahn stations with 6 platforms are through stations.

 The first Munich station was built about 800 m to the west in 1839.
 A station at the current site was opened in 1849 and it has been rebuilt numerous times, including to replace the main station building, which was badly damaged during World War II.